-Selling, general, and administrative expenses in our Brooks Life Sciences segment were \$103.8 million in fiscal year 2019 compared to \$59.0 million in fiscal year 2018.
-The increase of \$44.8 million is primarily related to GENEWIZ, which added, \$39.8 million of expense.
+Selling, general and administrative expenses in our Brooks Life Sciences Services segment were \$85.8 million in fiscal year 2020 as compared to \$67.9 million in fiscal year 2019.
+The increase of \$17.9 million is primarily related to acquisitions, corporate allocations, and bad debt expense, partially offset by lower employee travel expense.
+The timing of the GENEWIZ acquisition added an additional \$5.1 million of expense in fiscal year 2020 and the RURO acquisition added \$1.2 million of additional expense in fiscal year 2020.